wartomato/packages_apps_PartsBin/README.md

 	Displaypanel Color Modes: sRGB, DCI-P3, WideColor, OnePlus, Nightmode.
 With additional QS tile

-	Display Refreshrate: Automatic, Manual (60Hz, 90Hz) with additional QS tile
+	Display Refreshrate: Automatic, Manual (60Hz, 90Hz) with additional QS tile [Note: Requires setting the kernel node for "dynamic_fps" and a few other bools.]

 	Vibration Modes: System, Calls, Notifications
 	[Note: For a vibration to work the corresponding integer vibrator overlays must be defined.]